h0lycrap/cs7641-group7/README.md

 <center><figcaption>Figure 9.
 Clustering Results obtained using Expectation Maximization</figcaption></center>
 </figure>

 Finally, we analyze the data using Spectral Clustering.
 In essence, this technique leverages nearest-neighbor graphs to cluster unorganized data into groups based on common features.
-In essence, spectral clustering facilitates formulation of a graph depicting the similarities (and dissimilarities thereof) between our datapoints.
+In essence, spectral clustering facilitates the formulation of a graph depicting the similarities (and dissimilarities thereof) between our datapoints.
 Spectral clustering may be implemented using simple linear algebra toolboxes, and is ofterntimes computationally superior to K-Means [WILL INSERT A SOURCE HERE TO VALIDATE CLAIM].
-In essence, first and foremost, we begin by formulating a graph depicting the relationships (in this case, similarities and dissimilarities) between datapoints. he spectral clustering algorithm extends the vertices of aforementioned graph into a lower-dimensional space by leveraging linear algebra methodologies.
+In essence, first and foremost, we begin by formulating a graph depicting the relationships (in this case, similarities and dissimilarities) between datapoints.
+The spectral clustering algorithm extends the vertices of aforementioned graph into a lower-dimensional space by leveraging linear algebra methodologies.
 To elaborate, once this graph is formulated, we construct the associated Laplacian matrix, which is simply a matrix representation of our graph [will cite a source here].
 Following this, we may proceed to obtain the eigenvectors of said Laplacian matrix.
 Then, upon implementing K-Means, we conclude the clustering procedure.

 Below we provide a graph of the results obtained using spectral clustering.